 The Dead Planet, on the other hand, inherits The Survivors' yearning for some sort of closure to the Daleks' story.
 A closure that can never come.
 Why?
 Because with its original ending lost, The Dead Planet's Thal storyline was reduced to what is frankly a mind-numblingly dull remake of the Eloi.
 The real reason that returning to Skaro to tie off the Daleks' storyline is quite impossible is that no one wants to hear from the Thals again, and yet The Survivors is not a story you can do simply do without the Thals.
 The Time Machine-esque Dalek/Thal storyline has to be in place if it is to be toyed with and rejected.

-the Thals are so dull.
+No but seriously, the Thals are so dull. |

 And now we know why the Thals are so conceptually dull, why they are unconvicning Eloi-ripoffs with all the grating visual aryan-ness, and none of the satirical substance.
 They were conceived as simply the lead-up to pulling the rug underneath the audience's feet and revealing that no, "Eloi vs Morlocks" isn't actually how it works.